harrycresswell/harry/content/writing/page-site-params.md

 </head>
 ```

-I’ve shown you these examples to help illustrate how Page variables and Params, and Site variables and Params, are often used together.
-But there are no hard and fast rules.
-How you combine Site and Page variables depends on what you are trying to build and what data you want to access.
+I’ve shown you these examples to help illustrate how Page Methods, Site Methods and in both cases Params, are often used together.
+But there are no hard and fast rules here.
+How you combine Site and Page Methods depends on what you are trying to build and what data you want to access.

 ## Wrapping up

-Page variables give you access to Page data.
-That means data found in your content files.
+[Page Methods](https://gohugo.io/variables/page/) give you access to page data that Hugo stores in the Page object.
+That means any data associated with your content files, which are used to build the pages of your website.

-[Pre-defined Page variables](https://gohugo.io/variables/page/) are built-in to Hugo and give you access to common types of data associated with your pages.
-But you can also create your own Page variables, which you do using `.Params`.

-Site variables are used to access global settings.
-These settings are often defined in the site configuration, but they can also be defined as custom data stored in Data files.
-Site variables are nuanced because they are also used to access global objects of data, such as all pages and all taxonomies.
+[Site Methods](https://gohugo.io/methods/site/) give you access global data that Hugo stores in Site objects.
+This often means data defined in your site configuration, but it can also mean data defined as custom data stored in Data files.
+Site Methods are nuanced because they are also used to access global objects of data, such as all pages and all taxonomies.

-Just like with Page variables, you’ll find yourself working with a bunch of [pre-defined Site variables](https://gohugo.io/variables/site/#site-variables-list).
-These are built-in to Hugo and give you access to global data associated with your website.
+Most Page and Site Methods are used for returning pre-determinded types of data.
+However the `.Page.Params` and `.Site.Params` Methods can be used for returning custom data.

-But just like with Page variables, you can also create custom Site variables, which you do with `.Site.Params`.
-Useful when you have specific needs which Hugo doesn’t cater for, out of the box.
+The former will give you access to custom data that you have defined in the front matter of content files.
+Whereas the latter will give you access to custom data stored in your configuration file.
+Both Methods are very useful when you have specific needs that Hugo doesn’t cater for, out of the box.